Emb3rs-Project/platform/resources/markdown/policy.md

 All the data provided by you will in principle be recorded indefinitely unless you decide to permanently delete it.
-At the same time, PDM can decide to delete your data at any point and for any reason without needing to provide a justification or compensation.
+At the same time, PDMFC can decide to delete your data at any point and for any reason without needing to provide a justification or compensation.

 For PDMFC’s data protection policy, see here.